Adverse Weather Guide for State Employees

 Even if a State of Emergency is declared and people are encouraged to stay home and keep roads clear – or if an agency temporarily suspends its public services – state government employees are required to use leave to cover time for work missed.
 Employees who are approved for Adverse Weather Leave have 90 days to make up lost time.

 Employees are responsible for discussing options with their supervisor when adverse weather – including but not limited to snow, ice, high winds, storms, tornadoes, hurricanes, flooding and other events that may create safety risk – is forecast for an area where they work or live.
+In addition to Adverse Weather Leave, options may include telework.

 Employees designated as “emergency” during adverse weather events are required to report to work during extreme weather conditions and should plan accordingly.
 Typically, this includes positions that maintain public safety and transportation or provide direct patient care and related services, but also may include other positions.
 If you are uncertain if this applies to you, check with your supervisor.

 Adverse weather can impact teleworking employees as well.
 Employees with an approved Agency Teleworking Plan may be eligible to work from home or authorized alternate worksite.
 If conditions impact your ability to work from a remote location, contact your supervisor.
-With supervisor approval, affected employees may make up time under Adverse Weather Leave Policy.
+With supervisor approval, affected employees may make up time under Adverse Weather Policy.

 Monitor Conditions, Visit ReadyNC